2013 conclave: Papabili

 Although the conclave cardinals may elect any baptized Catholic male, the last time a non-cardinal was elected pope was in the 1378 conclave.
 Observers of papal elections tend to consider, by a variety of criteria, some cardinals to be more likely to become pope than others – these are the papabili, the plural for papabile, an Italian word loosely translated as "pope-able".
 Since the set of papabili is a matter of speculation from the press, the election of a non-papabile is not uncommon; recent cases are John XXIII in 1958, and both John Paul I and John Paul II in 1978.
 This is reflected in the popular saying "He who enters the conclave as pope, leaves it as a cardinal."

-Cardinals Christoph Schönborn of Austria, Odilo Scherer of Brazil, Luis Antonio Tagle of the Philippines, Peter Turkson of Ghana, Marc Ouellet of Canada, Péter Erdő of Hungary, and Angelo Scola of Italy were among the cardinals most often identified in press reports as those most likely to be elected.
+Cardinals João Braz de Aviz, Angelo Bagnasco, Timothy Dolan, Péter Erdő, Seán Patrick O'Malley, Marc Ouellet, Gianfranco Ravasi, Óscar Rodríguez Maradiaga, Leonardo Sandri, Robert Sarah, Odilo Scherer, Christoph Schönborn, Angelo Scola, Luis Antonio Tagle, Peter Turkson, and Donald Wuerl were among the cardinals most often identified in press reports as those most likely to be elected.
 Scola, in particular, was considered such a front-runner that the Episcopal Conference of Italy had pre-drafted a press release concerning his election.
 However, Scola's ties to a corruption probe caused his perception by the fellow cardinals to decline drastically.

 On 9 March, Cardinal André Vingt-Trois said there were around "half a dozen possible candidates".
 The next day, Cardinal Philippe Barbarin said: "There are three, four, maybe a dozen candidates."
 Cardinal Jorge Bergoglio of Argentina was seen as a papabile, though less likely (according to the public opinion) to emerge as pope.
 One summary of the likely candidates included Bergoglio because he was "rumoured to be the (weak) second place finisher" in the previous conclave but observed that "his 'moment' seems to be over".
 In addition, Bergoglio was seen as an older choice; he was 76 at the time of the conclave, and older than the rest of the papabili.